The following information provides guidance on the University's travel insurance policy in relation to Coronavirus.

 3) Will I be covered if my trip is cancelled or I have to come home early?

 It will depend on the exact circumstances of the cancellation.
 However, if your trip has been booked whilst an FCDO warning is in place, there will be no cover for cancellation/curtailment or rearrangement arising from that warning.
-Also, the Insurers have applied a pandemic exclusion which means claims arising from COVID related incidents are unlikely to be covered.
-This includes if you can't travel due to contracting COVID or displaying COVID symptoms.
+Claims arising from cancellation due to contracting COVID before travel should be covered.